W34K3D/W34K3D/Python Documentation.md

 $ 30
 ```

 You can update the value stored in a variable.
-The variable will forget the previously stored value.
+The variable will forget
+the previously stored value.
-Its called reassigning a variable.
+&nbsp; Its called reassigning a variable.
-You can use variable to construct a new variable.
+You can use variable to construct a new
+variable.

 ```py
 price = 99